Moon

 by innovation

-The change of strategy ties in with NASA’s Artemis programme that will see humanity return to the Moon in 2030, after the US space agency invited bids from contractors to design, manufacture, and operate a lunar terrain vehicle for transporting astronauts and equipment.
+The strategic shift towards the space sector is aligned with NASA’s Artemis programme, that will see humanity return to the Moon in 2030, after the US space agency invited bids from contractors to design, manufacture, and operate a lunar terrain vehicle for transporting astronauts and equipment.

 Exploring the Moon

-The FLIP platform’s mission is to validate, in real conditions, the innovative technologies developed by Venturi Astrolab and Venturi Space for its big brother FLEX, which is
+Its mission is to test, under real conditions, the innovative technologies developed by Venturi Astrolab, Inc. and Venturi Space, paving the way for its larger counterpart, CLV-1, which is set for its first journey in 2028.

 2030 : ON BOTH SIDES OF THE ATLANTIC